pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 "oh this does not work at all, let's not use that",

-usually followed by choosing jsMath (if you're old enough) and laterMathJax because they ultimately remain - by far - the best tools for the job.
+usually followed by choosing jsMath (if you're old enough) and later MathJax because they ultimately remain - by far - the best tools for the job.

 After joining MathJax, my job was to profess the prowess of (read:blindly advertise for) MathML, so I did.
-That was largely becauseMathJax was formally part of Design Science at the time and they made money with MathML.
+That was largely because MathJax was formally part of Design Science at the time and they made money with MathML.
 Luckily, the project moved to the AMS where we could think about things more freely.

 When the whole Chrome 24 debacle happened, there was this one comment from a Googler (on Google+, naturally you might say).
 I can't find it anymore but what I recall them saying is: "maybe it's a good format but still a bad format for the web".
 I kept coming back to that thought fora few years and, eventually, came to agree with it.
 (This piece is basically summarizing that.)

 In short, I realized that MathML is fundamentally a useful XML print publishing tool but a bad technology for the web.
-So I tried to pivotMathJax away from MathML and its toxic community towards actual webstandards and their underlying principles.
+So I tried to pivot MathJax away from MathML and its toxic community towards actual web standards and their underlying principles.
 We wrote a whitepaper, got our sponsors on board, and started work on MathJax v3.
 (This is not what v3 became but that's ok.
 I left my position at MathJax around the first beta which was a thrill and I'm grateful that Davide and Volker enabled me to leave with that big leap forward having begun.)

 Towards the end of that period, I wrote a number of pieces here, outlining MathML's many flaws and failures.
 But as I kept writing: it's not MathML's fault.
 MathML does what it's supposed to; but what it's supposed to do is a bad fit for the web.
 (Again, this piece is basically re-iterating those pieces.
 What do you expect from a recovering academic.)